google/fonts/cc-by-sa/knowledge/modules/syllabics/algonquian_syllabics/content.md

 ![INSERT_ALT](images/INSERT_IMG.svg)

 </figure>
-<figcaption>INSERT_FIGCAPTION</figcaption>

-###### An example, above, of the combination sequence that some Plains Cree communities prefer when pure consonant "w" is followed by pure consonant “y”.
+<figcaption>An example, above, of the combination sequence that some Plains Cree communities prefer when pure consonant "w" is followed by pure consonant “y”.</figcaption>

 ## Naskapi *spwaa* preferred form